Antoine-Studer/vue-coworking/index.md

   As said earlier, this application has a front end destined to the customer.
 This front-end is designed for phone usage.
   This front allow the user to connect himself or to register a new account.
-  He then can consult his bookings, previous or to come and can cancel the bookings to come as well as his seat requests.
+  He then can consult his bookings, previous or to come and can cancel or modify the bookings to come as well as his seat requests.

   There is two buttons, "Get a seat" and "Get a room".
 They are self-explainatory.
 When you click on one of them, the buildings appear and you can choose and search the one you're looking for.
-You then can proceed to select your room or your seat and make the request or the booking.
+You then can proceed to select your room or your seat by capacity and make the request or the booking.